BY BRENNA MATENDERE

 “We have secured a new water pump from Unki Mine.
-We are very excited as council because it will go a long way in easing the water crisis that we are facing,”
+We are very excited as council because it will go a long way in easing the water crisis that we are facing,” he said.

 Currently, the city is on a tight water rationing exercise, where suburbs are getting water for a maximum two days per week.

 The mayor indicated that the new water pump would be installed at Amapongogwe Dam.

 “Our water treatment plant remains at Gwenhoro farm, even though we will now be draining the precious liquid from Amapongogwe Dam since Gwenhoro Dam is running dry.
 The pump we got from Unki Mine will not be able to provide adequate amounts of water we require, but it’s a step in the right direction and we will continue to source for more equipment,” the mayor said.

 - Mavhunga puts DeMbare into Chibuku quarterfinals